SytelReply/bt-project/README.md

 ## Introduction

-This guide will show you how to create a VM in the vmware EXSI dashboard.
+This guide will show you how to create a VM in the vmware EXSI dashboard and how to install kubernetes, docker and rancher.

+This guide will only show you how to install a 1 node cluster.
+Not a 3 node cluster.

+For more detail on how to install a sigle node cluster refer to this guide https://citizix.com/how-to-set-up-kubernetes-cluster-on-ubuntu-20-04-with-kubeadm-and-cri-o/ .

 ## 1. Creating VM in vmware EXSI dashboard